AbhinavMir/networking/Cheatsheet.md

 In **routing**, mention destination, next hop, cost and CIDR (if asked).
 In **BGP**: From perspective of mentioned node, mention how every part of network can be reached.
 Make table on basis of that.
 In **DV routing of WAN**, routing congestion = (totalLinks-1)(duplex)(number of switches)(bit storage number).
 In next hop routing, if required for P, Q, R, consider routing to _all_ destinations, and add take shortest route from source to destination, and add the cost between source and lowest cost next neighbour.
 In **Congestion Control**: **Slow start** - sending small

+In **subnetting**:`255.255.255.0` means the range can be 192.168.1.0-192.168.1.255, but total usable addresses are 256-3=253, the 3 addresses reserved are .0 (network addr), .1 (default addr) and .255 (broadcast addr).
+8 bits = 1 byte.
+Each IP is 32 bits, 4 bytes.
+Convert all octets to binary representation incase too confused.
+To convert to binary use $2^{128}, 2^{64}, 2^{32}, 2^{16}, 2^{8}, 2^4, 2^0$ trick.
+To find **range from subnet mask**, convert subnet mask and network to binaries, and match.
+Where both 1, keep 1, otherwise 0.
+To turn CIDR into subnet mask and IP, turn the IP to binary, count from 0 till CIDR number (`/number`), keep that 1, rest 0 - that’s your subnet mask.